pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 So why is Harambe meme funny?
 First of all, I do not think Harambe is anyhow a special meme.
 It evolved just like every other meme: it was semi-randomly picked, went viral, and organically developed itself into what it is now.
 It could have been any other animal shot in the zoo if there was a video recording of the incident.

 One could argue that assuming that Harambe is replaceable with an arbitrary animal, we would have to explain why memes are funny in general.
 I will attempt that but focusing only on abstract (dank) Harambe-like memes.
-I personally consider the meme as one of the memes that are not shallow as - in order to get it understood, it requires at least some prior background knowledge of the incident.
+I personally consider the meme as one of the memes that are not entirely shallow as - in order to get it understood - it requires at least some prior background knowledge of the incident.

 **Memes serve the purpose of entertainment**, the most viral ones being humorous.
 However, they represent much more.
 The picture of Harambe is not funny at all without context (the knowledge of what it represents) as the shooting of the gorilla itself is in fact a very sad incident.